insight-platform/Savant/docs/source/savant_101/27_working_with_models.rst

 Custom CUDA Engine
 ------------------

 For all the above-mentioned variants of specifying the model, during the first launch, an engine file will be generated using TensorRT with automatic parsing of the model.
-When the model is very complex or requires some custom plugins or layers, you can generate the engine file yourself using the TensorRT API and specifying the library and the name of the function that generates the engine (`Using custom model with deepstream <https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_using_custom_model.html>`_).
+When the model is very complex or requires some custom plugins or layers, you can generate the engine file yourself using the TensorRT API and specifying the library and the name of the function that generates the engine (`Using custom model with DeepStream <https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_using_custom_model.html>`_).

 .. code-block:: yaml